-|Mature Size||1-20 ft.
-Depending on Species.|
+|Mature Size||1-20 ft. tall (depending on species)|

-|Soil Type||Loamy, Well Draining|
+|Soil Type||Loamy, well-draining|

-|Flower Color||Varies on species|
+|Flower Color||Varies (depending on species)|

-Choosing an area that drains well and gets a fair amount of sun is essential for all spirea species.
+Choosing an area that drains well and gets a fair amount of sun is essential for all spiraea species.
 It's still important, however, to do your research when searching for a suitable species for your garden, as their care and condition requirements can vary considerably.
 The details below are general guidelines and not specific to any particular species.

 To achieve the best bloom production and foliage coloration, ensure that the shrub gets full sun.

-Spirea prefers well-drained soil that has a neutral pH.
+Spiraea prefers well-drained soil that has a neutral pH.
 Test the acidity level before planting and occasionally during the season to determine if soil amendments are needed.

-Keep newly planted Spirea well-watered until they have established themselves.
+Keep newly planted Spiraea well-watered until they have established themselves.
 After this point, it is okay to taper off watering as it is only necessary when the soil is dry.
 This method is preferred because the genus has a tendency to develop root rot and overwatering can cause serious issues.